Use PowerShell to automate migrations from file share to OneDrive for Business.

 Create your script

-Copy and paste the following script in the PowerShell application of your choice.
+Copy and paste the following script into the PowerShell application of your choice.

 Import-Module Sharegate